 However, while looking into the average Common Vunerbaiuties and Exposure critical rating (CVE), in 2021, the rate is more significant than in 2020.
 Some of the most commonly observe attacks on Windows 10 alone are as follows:

-Arguably, the rapid increase in Windows vulnerability is owing to the fact that the Windows Operating System is a large project.
+Arguably, the rapid increase in Windows vulnerability is because the Windows Operating System is a large project.